© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Long barrow and bowl barrow 440m north west of Sanctuary Farm is a scheduled monument protected by Historic England under reference 1021109.
 View the official record →

-Long barrow and bowl barrow 440m north west of Sanctuary Farm is a Neolithic and Bronze Age funerary monument located in Hampshire.
+Long barrow and bowl barrow 440m north west of Sanctuary Farm is a Neolithic and Bronze Age burial monument located in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021109.

 Long barrow and bowl barrow 440m north west of Sanctuary Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021109.